Arlots/Calculator/README.md

 # Gotchas: watch out for and fix these bugs if they show up in your code:

-- Your calculator should not evaluate more than a single pair of numbers at a time.
+- *done* Your calculator should not evaluate more than a single pair of numbers at a time.

 Example: you enter a number (12), followed by an operator button (+), a second number button (7), and a second operator button (-).
 Your calculator should then do the following: first, evaluate the initial pair of numbers (12 + 7), then display the result of that calculation (19).
 Finally, use that result (19) as the first number in a new calculation, along with the next operator (-).
 An example of the behavior we’re looking for can be seen in this student’s calculator live preview.